fabferri/az-pattern/100-01-ip-forwarding/README.md

 [![1]][1]

-Two static route (User Defined Routes) associated with the subnet2 and subnet3 force the traffic vm2-vm3 to pass through the nva.
+Two static route (User Defined Routes), associated with the subnet2 and subnet3, force the traffic vm2-vm3 to pass through the nva.

 [![2]][2]